cucumber-attic/website/apps/dynamic/views/events/bdd-kickstart-london-2018.md

 ## BDD Kickstart - 2 day BDD training

-**BDD Kickstart London will precede [CukenFest London](http://cukenfest.cucumber.io/), our BDD and Agile conference on April 19th-20th.**
+**The next BDD Kickstart London will take place on May 24th-25th.
+[Click here for details](https://cucumber.io/events/bdd-kickstart-london-may-2018).**

 BDD Kickstart is a two-day training in the fundamentals of Behaviour-Driven Development (BDD) and Cucumber.
 Thousands of agile teams are benefiting from clearer understanding and greater collaboration between business and IT that BDD brings.